PrasannaMaddila/suckless-tools/README.md

 A great tutorial on using dwm is given at the official [suckless site](https://dwm.suckless.org/tutorial/).
 I do not claim ownership for any of this material (or most of the code for that matter); suckless.org is awesome and I love their work.

 *NOTE*  I do have my own shortcuts in the _dwm-version/config.h_, like `Alt+Shift+b` for Chrome and so on.
 You might want to poke around there to change things if everything isn't working as intended.

+### dwm/list-commands.sh

+In the dwm-_version_ folder, you will find a _list-commands.sh_ file.
+Running it will create a _commands-list.txt_ file which lists out all the keybindings that the current build has.
+Its also been processed a little (Like replacing _MODKEY_ with _Alt_ and so on) so that you can easily see what to play around with.
+The script is also supposed to be run everytime you make changes to config.h, so it will always be up to date.

 ### Status Bar